Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 You need to use two different options: autobooting a core, and starting the core on a given ROM.
 Here is how:
 In the .INI file, set `bootcore=NES_20201102.rbf` (or the specific core version you have), and comment out `;bootcore_timeout`.
 Then on your NES games folder (e.g. `/media/fat/games/NES/`, copy the FDS bios as `boot0.rom`, and your .NES rom to boot as `boot1.rom1`.
+For more options, please refer to the [NES core documentation](https://github.com/MiSTer-devel/NES_MiSTer#installation)

 ***